Rivaldo: Barcelona

 In the following 2000–01 season, Rivaldo was once again the second highest goalscorer of the league, with 23 goals.
-In the last game of the season, against Valencia CF, Rivaldo scored a hat-trick to win the game 3–2.
+In the decisive last game of the season, against Champions League finalist Valencia CF, Rivaldo scored a hat-trick to win the game 3–2, pushing Barcelona ahead of Valencia to secure a place in the 2001–02 Champions League.
 Frequently ranked the greatest hat-trick ever, his first goal was a trademark bending free kick that curled into the bottom right corner, the second saw him send the Valencia player the wrong way with a feint before a strike with little back-lift from 25 yards swerved into the bottom left corner of the net, and his match-winning third occurred after Rivaldo controlled the ball with the chest from the edge of the 18-yard box and executed an overhead bicycle kick in the 89th minute, which he regards as the best goal of his career.
 An ecstatic Rivaldo ripped off his jersey and started swinging it over his head during his goal celebrations, while Barcelona club president Joan Gaspart broke with convention in the stadium's VIP box by punching the air with both fists and yelling his delight next to the opposition delegation.
-The win pushed Barcelona ahead of Valencia to secure a place in the 2001–02 Champions League.
 After the game Rivaldo stated; "What happened tonight has been incredible.
 I dedicate the winning goal to all the players who have fought so hard all season and all the supporters who have suffered so much.
 I'm delighted to have made them happy with my goals."
 He scored a total of 36 goals that season.
 During his five-year tenure at Barcelona, Rivaldo scored 130 goals, ranking him among the club's highest goalscorers of all time.